 The one downside is that when running around corners, I felt like at the midfoot, the foot on the opposite side to which I was turning felt like it was sliding inwards off of the midsole, perhaps the midfoot saddle was not quite firm enough.

 That said I am 90kg, someone weighing in a little less than me may not feel that so much.
-I have definitely found that customers of my weight or heavier have described the shoe as not feeling supportive enough in the upper so if you're pushing the tonne, maybe look for an upper with a little more hardware.
+For a runner of my weight or heavier, this shoe simply does not feel supportive enough in the upper.
+So if you're pushing the tonne, maybe look for an upper with a little more hardware.

 Split heel counter

 I like the flexible external Adidas heel counter they used in this shoe.
-It doesn’t provide the "locked in" feel so many customers describe that they love in other shoes with the full wrap around counter but it does the job just fine.
+It doesn’t provide the locked-in feel that so many other shoes have with the full wrap-around counter but it does the job just fine.